The Japan Airlines First Class Lounge in Terminal 2 at Tokyo Narita airport

 The Japan Airlines Sakura Lounge

-Once I was done with my shower, I decided to go check out the Sakura Lounge, which is for business class passengers.
-It was much bigger and had much better views.
+Once showered, I decided to check out the Sakura Lounge, which is for business-class passengers.
+It was much larger and, crucially, had far better views.

-It also had a separate dining level, where I decided to enjoy some breakfast from the buffet.
-I started off with some anaemic-looking sausage, fries and scrambled egg.
+It also featured a separate dining level, where I helped myself to breakfast.
+I started with some rather anaemic-looking sausage, fries, and scrambled eggs.

 Breakfast in the Japan Airlines Sakura Lounge